yiisoft/form/docs/fields/file.md

 # File Field

-Represents `<input>` element of type "file" are ley the user choose one or more files from their device storage.
+Represents `<input>` element of type "file" that lets the user to choose one or more files from their device storage.
 Documentation:

 - [HTML Living Standard](https://html.spec.whatwg.org/multipage/input.html#file-upload-state-(type=file))